jameel-institute/daedalus/README.md

 preparedness](https://github.com/robj411/p2_drivers).

 [*daedalus.data*](https://github.com/jameel-institute/daedalus.data) is
-a stand-alone helper R pakage to handle input data for the *daedalus* model.
+a stand-alone helper R package to handle input data for the *daedalus* model.
 Its purpose is to allow users to flexibly manipulate or change epidemiological and economic data, without needing to modify the model itself.